How to find out if the Teradata Statistics we created for a specific workload are used?

 Enabling the logging for StatUseCountV and Object Use Counts

-In our example, we enable logging only for our test database DWHPRO:
+We only enable logging for our test database DWHPRO.

 Example Query with Statistics Logging

-In the example below, you can see how to identify the usage of statistics in the DBC.StatUseCountV view:
+Below is an example of how to identify statistics usage in the DBC.StatUseCountV view:

 COLLECT STATISTICS COLUMN(a) ON DWHPRO.StatisticsExample;